sihan416/Ripcoil-2D/README.md

 ## Gameplay

-Every round, the ball starts in the middle of the screen, and the player has an option to move the raquet up or down and -- after the user clicks -- is launched to the right based on the position of the raquet.
+Every round, the ball starts in the middle of the screen, and the player has an option to move the raquet up or down using the mouse and -- after the user clicks -- is launched to the right based on the position of the raquet.
+Note the ball can only be launched when the raquet is in contact with the red ball.

 ![alt text](0-4.png)